mdkamrulhossain016846/2023zjudem-7DE/docs/web/Web2Designing.md

 Follow the step 3.
 As the docs folder created, now to publish the page open the repository and as follow

-> setting > page > under page select the main branch and slect docs from the folder and save it and then the web page link will be available.
+> setting > page > under page select the main branch and slect docs from the folder and save it and then the web page link will be available..

 Picture -
 <img src="img/tm_logo/github_repositoryopen/final_publish.png">